LimeDrive/stream-fusion/docs/en/Manager/usage.md

     If you encounter problems with metadata in your preferred language:

     1. Verify that the official TMDB addon is properly installed on your account.
-    2. Return to the Stremio Add-on Manager.
+    2. Return to the Stremio Addon Manager.
     3. Click again on "Setup TMDB" in Step 2.

 ## Advanced Configuration